Cellie0320/personal_expense_tracker/README.md

 ### Import MySQL Database
 1. **Open phpMyAdmin:**
    - Run the `UniController.exe` file, then start Apache and MySQL.
-   - Open your web browser and go to the UniServer test page (`http://localhost`).
+   - Your default web browser will open, navigate to the UniServer test page (`http://localhost`).
-   - Click on the "phpMyAdmin" link on the UniServer test page.
+      - On the UniServer test page, click the "phpMyAdmin" link.

 2. **Create a New Database:**
    - In phpMyAdmin, click on the "Databases" tab.